 Find out more about the Werribee campus.

-If you wish to discontinue your VETDSS program after year one, you will still get credit for any units you complete however you will not get the qualification.
+If you wish to discontinue your VDSS program after year one, you will still get credit for any units you complete however you will not get the qualification.

 If you wish to change programs after year one, you will begin the new program at year one level.
 You can use credits in units if they are the same across programs.

-If you don’t successfully complete all units in a VETDSS program, you will be able to enrol through our mainstream VET programs and complete outstanding units after you’ve exited from secondary school.
+If you don’t successfully complete all units in a VDSS program, you will be able to enrol through our mainstream VET programs and complete outstanding units after you’ve exited from secondary school.